About Us

 Capt.
 Jeannine Young

-MA Environmental Science – FGCU
+MA Environmental Studies – FGCU

-Research Focus: Environmental Education Techniques and Effectiveness
+Research Focus: Environmental Education & Community Science

 Capt.
 Winston Purkey